amcknight/jigglefab/README.md

 Version 0.1.1

 Work in very in progress.
-Don't use it.
+Don't use it until v1.

 [ChangeLog](ChangeLog.md) - [Roadmap](Roadmap.md)